Mac-Adam/Infinite_Fractal_Unity/README.md

 ## Where do the colors come from?

 If the $|z| > 4$ we can be sure that the series diverges, we can therefore stop the computation and get the iteration count.
-The exact value of $|z|$ and the derievative is also taken into account.
+The exact value of $|z|$ and the derivative is also taken into account.
 Using this data, color is calculated using a [CIELAB or CIELCh](https://en.wikipedia.org/wiki/CIELAB_color_space) color space.

 ## What distinguishes this app from a typical fractal generator?